Shivam2004-coder/PersonalFinanceAssistant_Frontend/README.md

 This repository contains the **frontend code** built with **React, Redux Toolkit, and Tailwind CSS**, connected to the Node.js + Express backend.

+### Video Description of Personal Finance Assistant:
+--- click [here](https://youtu.be/GKfgFFRIe8g). to watch the video

 ---

 ## 🌟 Features